choyoonme/js-code-quiz/README.md

 ## User Story

- This app presents a timed quiz consisting of 5 JavaScript multiple choice questions, featuring HTML and CSS powered by JavaScript code including functions, event listeners, object arrays, for loops, a timer, and local storage to keep a record of high scores.
-It will store high scores in the browser and it will have a clean, responsive user interface.
+ This app presents a timed quiz on JavaScript consisting 5 multiple choice questions.
+It features HTML and CSS powered by JavaScript code including: functions, event listeners, object arrays, for loops, a timer, and keeping a record of scores in local storage.

 ## Mock-Up